About Us | Nurture The Children International

 Carol is a trendy and vibrant senior citizen whose seasoned guidance has been vital to the operations of the charity.
 She studied Psychology/Religion at Immaculate Heart College, Los Angeles.
 She also studied Psychology at Pacific Oaks College, where she obtained a Masters of the Art.
 In 2008 she studied Chaplaincy at Methodist Hospital of Southern California.

 Carol worked in the department of children and family services at the County of Los Angeles.
-She has decades of experience working with children and family dealing with various forms of trauma.
+She has decades of experience working with children and families dealing with various forms of trauma.

-Prof. Bala Musa has taught at universities in Nigeria and the U.S., and has served as visiting professor and external examiner for universities in Africa, Europe, Asia, and the Caribbean.
-He is author and editor of numerous academic books, book chapters and journal articles.
-He combines passion for research in inter-group dialogue with commitment to promoting peace-building, community development, as well as youth and leadership development.
+Prof. Bala Musa has taught at universities in Nigeria and the U.S. and has served as visiting professor and external examiner for universities in Africa, Europe, Asia, and the Caribbean.
+He is the author and editor of numerous academic books, book chapters, and journal articles.
+He combines a passion for research in inter-group dialogue with a commitment to promoting peace-building, community development, as well as youth and leadership development.

 Nash holds Ph.D in Child Psychology.
-His extensive studies in the US on the effects of psychological trauma on children and adolescents, adds a much needed dimension to NTC’s program.
-‘Experience’, he says, ‘has shown that left unaddressed, psychological trauma could impede the maturation process in these age groups, when the destruction of a promising future becomes eminent.’
+His extensive studies in the US on the effects of psychological trauma on children and adolescents, add a much-needed dimension to NTC’s program.
+‘Experience’, he says, ‘has shown that left unaddressed, psychological trauma could impede the maturation process in these age groups when the destruction of a promising future becomes eminent.’

 The Rev Dr. Thewodros [Ted] Asfaw, CE-ACPE, is an ordained Seventh – day Adventist minister.
-He is a native of Ethiopia and a naturalized American Citizen who arrived to the United States in 1985.
-He holds a BA and M.Div. degree from Andrews University, Michigan and a D. Min. degree from United Theological Seminary in Dayton, Ohio.
-He was trained in the South Central Region has worked in four different regions as an ACPE Supervisor.
-In 2007 Rev. Dr. Asfaw is one of the recipients of ACPE’s Helen Flanders Dunbar Award for the pioneering team work in conducting the first official ACPE Unit at Africa University, in Mutare, Zimbabwe.
+He is a native of Ethiopia and a naturalized American Citizen who arrived in the United States in 1985.
+He holds a BA and M.Div. degree from Andrews University, Michigan, and a D. Min. degree from United Theological Seminary in Dayton, Ohio.
+He was trained in the South Central Region and has worked in four different regions as an ACPE Supervisor.
+In 2007 Rev. Dr. Asfaw is one of the recipients of ACPE’s Helen Flanders Dunbar Award for the pioneering teamwork in conducting the first official ACPE Unit at Africa University, in Mutare, Zimbabwe.